tecunningham/tecunningham.github.io/_posts/2016-04-30-relative-thinking.md

 ## More Examples

 * If you have to judge the value of 10 of something -- say you're bidding on 10 bottles of wine in an auction -- they'll seem more valuable if, at the same time, you're also considering a single bottle of wine; and vice versa if you're also considering 100 bottles of wine.
+* If you're choosing between a low-price and medium-price version of a good, seeing that there's also a high-price version makes the medium-price version seem relatively more attractive.
+* (See my 'comparisons and choice' paper for more examples).

 <!--
 ## EXAMPLES